The Annealing Process of Plastics

 - Improved wear resistance

-Discover More About Upland Fab's Plastics and Composites Machining
+Discover More About our Plastic and Composite Machining

 We specialize in machining complex plastic and composite parts.
-Our plastics are used for a variety of industries, from aerospace to electronics to commercial applications.
+Our plastics are used for a variety of industries, such as aerospace, defense, medical, and semi-conductor.
 Our engineers are experts in plastics and will work with you to create the highest quality parts that meet your exact needs.

 If you have questions about your project's unique needs or specifications, please contact us to get in touch with one of our engineers today!